eprbell/rp2/README.md

 RP2 supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods, to help minimize the amount due.

-It reads in a spreadsheet containing crypto transactions.
+RP2 reads in a spreadsheet containing crypto transactions.
 The spreadsheet can be generated either manually or automatically using [DaLI](https://github.com/eprbell/dali-rp2), a RP2 data loader and input generator (which is also privacy-focused, free and open-source).
 After parsing the input RP2 uses high-precision math to calculate long/short term capital gains, cost bases, balances, average price, in/out lot relationships/fractions, and finally it generates output spreadsheets.

 RP2 has a programmable plugin architecture for [output generators](https://github.com/eprbell/rp2/tree/main/README.dev.md#adding-a-new-report-generator), [accounting methods](https://github.com/eprbell/rp2/tree/main/README.dev.md#adding-a-new-accounting-method) and [countries](https://github.com/eprbell/rp2/tree/main/README.dev.md#adding-support-for-a-new-country).
-The output generator builtin plugins are US-specific, but RP2's architecture makes it possible to contribute additional generators for different countries or for different US-based cases.
+The output generator builtin plugins are in part generic and in part US-specific, but RP2's architecture makes it possible to contribute additional generators for different countries or for different US-based cases.
 The builtin generator plugins are:
-* tax_report_us: generates a tax report meant to be read by tax preparers (in the format of form 8949);
+* tax_report_us: generates a US-specific tax report meant to be read by tax preparers (in the format of form 8949);
-* rp2_full_report: generates a comprehensive report, with complete transaction history, lot relationships/fractions and computation details;
+* rp2_full_report: generates a comprehensive report (valid for any country), with complete transaction history, lot relationships/fractions and computation details;
-* open_positions: geterates a report on assets with non-zero crypto balance: unrealized gains / losses, portfolio weighting, and more.
+* open_positions: geterates a report (valid for any country) on assets with non-zero crypto balance: unrealized gains / losses, portfolio weighting, and more.

 RP2 has extensive [unit test](https://github.com/eprbell/rp2/tree/main/tests/) coverage to reduce the risk of regression.